thekeenant/flow/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/ff96f2fbc3894502a5acb846f3813a26)](https://www.codacy.com/app/thekeenant/flow?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=thekeenant/flow&amp;utm_campaign=Badge_Grade)

-A simple SQL database library for Java that takes advantage of some of the awesome functional features found in Java 8.
+A simple database library for Java that is SQL first.
+Write SQL using Java and take advantage of some of the awesome functional features found in Java 8.
 It is designed to be:

 * **Powerful**: Flow does not limit you, you can still do anything you want with your database, even if that means writing raw SQL queries!
 With a single line you can perform complex operations